f0rki/snapchange/docker/README.md

 ## Taking a snapshot

-The `start.sh` script is used in the container to take the snapshot.
+The `start.sh` script (the entrypoint of the docker) is used in the container to take the snapshot.
 This script expects the command used to take the snapshot as arguments to executing the containing.

 We can take a snapshot of [Example 1](../examples/01_getpid) as the following.